r03ert0/interesting/README.md

 * https://github.com/jasonwebb/morphogenesis-resources.
 Comprehensive list of resources on the topic of digital morphogenesis (the creation of form through code).
 Includes links to major articles, code repos, creative projects, books, software, and more.
 * https://github.com/DenizBicer/Physarum.
 This project implements the algorithm presented in the paper "Characteristics of Pattern Formation and Evolution in Approximations of Physarum Transport Networks" by Jeff Jones.
 * https://github.com/BrutPitt/glChAoS.P.
 Real time 3D strange attractors scout https://michelemorrone.eu/glchaosp
+* https://www.shadertoy.com/view/Wt2BR1.
+A shader toy with cell-like emergent structures, in under 200 lines of GLSL code!

 ### Mesh things
 * https://github.com/mikolalysenko/laplacian-deformation/tree/master/cpp